edgexfoundry/device-sdk-go/README.md

 	// 1) First thing to do is to create an instance of the EdgeX SDK, giving it a service key edgexSdk := &appsdk.AppFunctionsSDK{
-		ServiceKey: "SimpleFilterXMLApp", // Key used by Rigistry (Aka Consul) }
+		ServiceKey: "SimpleFilterXMLApp", // Key used by Registry (Aka Consul) }

 	// 2) Next, we need to initialize the SDK